 Consider these foods which are nutrient-dense:

-Yeah.
-Fruits: Instead of fruit juice, encourage your child to eat a variety of fresh, canned, frozen or dried fruits.
+Instead of fruit juice, encourage your child to eat a variety of fresh, canned, frozen or dried fruits.
 If your child drinks juice, make sure that it’s 100% sugar-free juice and limit his or her servings.
-Look for canned fruit that says it’s light, meaning it’s low in added sugar, or packed in its own juice.
+Look for canned fruit that says it’s light, meaning it’s low in added sugar or packed in its own juice.

 Bear in mind that a quarter of a cup of dried fruit is considered as one cup of fruit equal.
 Dry fruits will add additional calories when eaten in excess.

-The veggies: Serve a selection of vegetables that are fresh, canned, frozen or dried.
-Every week, try to supply a variety of vegetables, including dark green, red and orange, beans and peas, starchy and others.
+Serve a selection of vegetables that are fresh, canned, frozen, or dried.
+Every week, try to supply a variety of vegetables, including dark green, red, and orange, beans and peas, starchy, and others.
 Look for lower-sodium alternatives when buying canned or frozen vegetables.

-With grains: Choose whole grains, such as bread with whole wheat, oatmeal, popcorn, quinoa, brown or wild rice.
-Limit the inclusion of processed grains like white bread, pasta and rice.
+Choose whole grains, such as bread with whole wheat, oatmeal, popcorn, quinoa, brown or wild rice.
+Limit the inclusion of processed grains like white bread, pasta, and rice.

-Dairy: Can encourage your child to eat and drink dairy products that are fat-free or low-fat, such as milk, yogurt, cheese or fortified soy drinks.
+Can encourage your child to eat and drink dairy products that are fat-free or low-fat, such as milk, yogurt, cheese, or fortified soy drinks.

 Aim to restrict calories for your child from:

-Sugar added: Restrict added sugars.
+Restrict added sugars.
 Added sugars are not naturally occurring sugars, such as those in fruit and milk.
-Brown sugar, corn sweetener, corn syrup, honey and others are examples of added sugar.
+Brown sugar, corn sweetener, corn syrup, honey, and others are examples of added sugar.

 Look for ways to substitute vegetable and nut oils for saturated fats, which include essential fatty acids and vitamin E. In olives, almonds, avocados, and fish, healthy fats are also naturally present.
 Limit trans fats by avoiding partially hydrogenated oil-containing foods.